The spinor bundle on loop space

 With a view on \ref{RelationFockRep}, we find that on elements of $v \in V \subset \A$, the right action \eqref{OtherRightAction} is given by

 which coincides with the right action \eqref{DefinitionRightActionSigma} given by $\sigma_L$.

 As the right action is determined by $V \subset \A$, this shows that the two right actions agree.
-We obtain that the grading preserving isomorphism $L^2(\F) \cong \F_L$ of standard forms is in fact a bimodule homomorphism. \end{proof}
+We obtain that the grading preserving isomorphism $L^2(\F) \cong \F_L$ is in fact a bimodule homomorphism. \end{proof}

-We see that for any Lagrangian $L \in \Lag$ in general position with respect to $V$, there is even a \emph{canonical} isomorphism $\F_L \cong L^2(\A)$ when $\F_L$ carries the right action determined by the involution $\sigma_L$ (the canonical isomorphism is the unique isomorphism of standard forms, where $\F_L$ carries the structure of a standard form determined by the vacuum vector $\Omega$).
-For general Lagrangians, we have the following result.
+We see that for any Lagrangian $L \in \Lag$ in general position with respect to $V$, there is even a \emph{canonical} unitary isomorphism $\F_L \cong L^2(\A)$, namely the canonical isomorphism determined by the vacuum vector $\Omega$, see Remark~\ref{RemarkCyclicVector}.
+It is a bimodule isomorphism if $\F_L$ carries the right action determined by the involution $\sigma_L$ For general Lagrangians, we have the following result.

 \begin{corollary} Let $\sigma$ be an orthogonal involution of $H$ such that $\sigma = \sigma_{L}$ for some Lagrangian ${L} \in \Lag$ in general position with respect to $V$.
-Then for any other Lagrangian $L^\prime \in \Lag$, the $\A$-$\A$-bimodule $\F_{L^\prime}$, with the right action induced by $\sigma$, is isomorphic to the standard form $L^2(\A)$, via a unitary intertwiner that is either grading preserving or grading reversing. \end{corollary}
+Then for any other Lagrangian $L^\prime \in \Lag$, the $\A$-$\A$-bimodule $\F_{L^\prime}$, with the right action induced by $\sigma$, is isomorphic to the standard bimodule $L^2(\A)$, via a unitary intertwiner that is either grading preserving or grading reversing. \end{corollary}

-\begin{proof} As $L^\prime$ and $L$ are equivalent, there exists a unitary intertwiner $U : \F_{L^\prime} \to \F_{L}$ for the left action of $\Cl(H)$ (equivalently $\mathfrak{C}$) that is either grading preserving or grading reversing, depending on the parity of $\dim(L^\prime \cap \overline{L})$.
+\begin{proof} As $L^\prime$ and $L$ are equivalent, there exists a unitary intertwiner $U : \F_{L^\prime} \to \F_{L}$ for the left action of $\Cl(H)$ (equivalently $\CC$) that is either grading preserving or grading reversing, depending on the parity of $\dim(L^\prime \cap \overline{L})$.
 Our convention \eqref{IntertwiningRelation} is such that any such intertwiner is at the same time an isomorphism of super $\A$-$\A$-bimodules.